5 ways to discover your Irish heritage in Ireland

 Whether you’re related to someone with Titanic ties or merely interested in the tragedy, if you’re in Belfast I suggest visiting Titanic Belfast.
 This museum is a huge, splashy multimedia extravaganza that examines every detail of the ocean liner’s life, death and eventual rediscovery.

 The museum is located right next to the shipyard where the vessel was constructed and the exterior is made of four jutting angles that reach up to the same height as the ship’s deck.
-Standing under the towering, gleaming slabs of aluminium, I got a new appreciation for just how enormous the Titanic was.
+Standing under the towering, gleaming slabs of aluminum, I got a new appreciation for just how enormous the Titanic was.

 Inside, the high-tech exhibits include a ‘fly-through’ virtual tour of the ship, from prow to stern, as well as an interactive display that lets you see the seafloor and the wreckage there.
 There’s also a ride that takes you back in time to tour the dockyard, where you can see the Titanic and her sister ship, the Olympic, being constructed.